git-effl/HomebrewMediaPlayer/README.md

     - Screen color filters are not supported for 16 BPP videos.
 - Support for dual-screen videos!
 - Support for audio up to 32khz Stereo.
-- The video UI from the "Nintendo DSi + Internet" app, with the title bar now containing the console's set color.
+- A video UI based from the "Nintendo DSi + Internet" app.
 - Console-based file browser to search for your `.rvid` file.

 ## GBA version